 In order to translate a large amount of text quickly and inexpensively, you can opt for machine translation.
 Within machine translation there are two main options: Generic machine translation, which involves the use of an existing translation machine such as Google Translate or Microsoft Translator; or customised machine translation, in which a translation machine is built exclusively for your company.

 No matter which option you choose, a translation machine will not produce a flawless translation.
 Error-free output should therefore not be a requirement for machine translation.
 If it does need to be error-free, you can choose to have the machine translation edited by a professional translator or proofreader.
 This is called post-editing.
-You basically have three options after machine translation: no post-editing, review or transcreation.
+You basically have three options after machine translation: no post-editing, review or full post-editing.

 Extensive post-editing might not be necessary, especially in the case of small, unambiguous texts such as product specifications.
 When choosing this option you must be sure it is no problem that the text contains errors after translation.